artbyrab/yii2-module-base/documents/guides/using-your-module-in-a-yii2-app.md

 Please read the Yii2 official guide for more information on specifying an authManager for your app.
 This will allow for the RBAC

-### Overiding routes
+### Overriding routes

-For overiding routes please see the full guide.
+For overriding routes please see the full guide.